spathak99/goApp/README.md

 # goApp
-Building a sociak media app for weightlifters in go
+Building a social media app for weightlifters in go